CTI By-Laws

 Section 1: Method of Amending

 Amendments to these Bylaws may be proposed by any member.
-They shall be submitted in writing by the sponsoring member to the Governance Committee, which shall act upon each in accordance with CT I Policies and Procedures.
+They shall be submitted in writing by the sponsoring member to the Governance Committee..
+The Governance Committee can review and propose changes to the Board of Directors.
+If approved by a majority vote, a special membership meeting will be held for final approval.

 Section 2: Adoption